Help and Support

 If you are returned to the previous window, click Remind me later, and then restart the computer.

-If you cannot restart Windows after you install Windows XP SP1 or a later version of Windows XP, press F8 when you restart the computer, select Last Known Good Configuration, and then repeat this procedure.
+If you cannot restart Windows after you install Windows XP SP1 or a later version of Windows XP, try the following steps:

 For more information about how to script the product key, visit the following Microsoft Web site: